Alex-yanranwang/Alex-yanranwang.github.io/_pages/about.md

 His research interests lie in **Trustworthy Autonomous System Design**, with a focus on **Formal Guarantees** on **Interpretable** reinforcement learning and optimal control theories.
 Particularly, he is keen on developing theories and algorithms that enhance the interpretability of intelligent (aerial) robots.
 Beyond his academic pursuits, he has a deep passion for classical music and sports.

-Please feel free to contact should you be interested in his research.
+Please feel free to reach out should you be interested in his research.

 **Reminder** [[Calendar](https://aideadlin.es/?sub=ML,RO)]